microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/adminconsentrequestpolicy-get.md

 |Delegated (personal Microsoft account)|Not supported.|
 |Application|Policy.Read.All, Policy.ReadWrite.ConsentRequest|

-The work or school account needs to belong to one of the following roles:
+When calling on behalf of a user, the user needs to belong to one of the following directory roles.
+To learn more about directory roles, see [Azure AD built-in roles](/azure/active-directory/roles/permissions-reference):
-+ Global administrator
++ Global Administrator
 + Global Reader
-+ Cloud App Administrator
++ Cloud Application Administrator
 + Application Administrator

 ## HTTP request